How to Use Multiple GitHub Accounts on One Computer using GitHub CLI

 - Login with a web browser

-CLI will open your browser, you confirm, and you’re done.
-Repeat for each account you use (personal, work, client).
-You can verify your setup:
+The CLI opens your browser, you confirm, done.
+Repeat for each account you use.
+You can check what’s configured at any point:

-gh auth status You should see all authenticated accounts listed for github.com.
+gh auth status You should see every authenticated account listed under github.com.

 Step 2 - Let Git use gh for credentials